There are many signs in radiology that are related to Christmas:

 The coracoclavicular joint is a normal variant of the pectoral girdle, where the conoid tubercle of the clavicle appears enlarged or elongated, with a flattened inferior surface where it approximates the coracoid process of the scapula to form an articulation.

 Cor pulmonale is defined as a failure of the structure and function of the right ventricle in the absence of left ventricular dysfunction.
 It is caused by an underlying primary disorder of the respiratory system.
 It has a generally chronic and slowly progressive course, although acute onset or w...

 Correct chest radiograph terminology is very helpful when describing pathology.
-It is especially important when describing findings to colleagues (radiologist or not) or when describing a film in a radiology exam.
+It is especially important when describing findings to colleagues (radiologist or not), who may not be able to see the image in front of them, e.g. over the phone, or when describing an image in a radiology exam.